elastos/Elastos.Hive.Node/config/README.md

   # ......
 }

-# export the content of the service DID.
+# export the content of the service DID to file ~/ipUGBPuAgEx6Le99f4TyDfNZtXVT2****.
 didshell $ did export -o ~/ipUGBPuAgEx6Le99f4TyDfNZtXVT2**** did:elastos:ipUGBPuAgEx6Le99f4TyDfNZtXVT2N****
 Export password:
 Confirm export password:

-# please use the content of file ~/ipUGBPuAgEx6Le99f4TyDfNZtXVT2**** as service DID.
+# Get the content of exported file, encode with base58, and set as the value of SERVICE_DID
+# The entered password can be treat as the value of PASSPHRASE.
 ```

 ## NODE_CREDENTIAL